Wolfgang Hoffmann-Riem: Career

 Wolfgang Hoffmann-Riem was born into a family of teachers.
 He had four siblings, one of whom died at a very young age.
-After passing the general qualification for university entrance (Abitur) at the Walddörfer-Gymnasium in Hamburg, he studied law while minoring in economics at the Universities of Hamburg, Freiburg i.Br., Munich, and Berkeley.
+After passing the general qualification for university entrance (Abitur) at the Walddörfer-Gymnasium in Hamburg, he studied law while minoring in economics at the University of Hamburg, the University of Freiburg, LMU Munich, and the University of California, Berkeley.
 He was awarded an LL.M. at Berkeley.
-In 1964 he passed the first state examination and in 1968 obtained a doctorate in law.
+In 1964, he passed the first state examination and in 1968 obtained a doctorate in law.
 After passing the second state examination in 1970, he spent four years working as a lawyer.
-In 1974 he obtained his postdoctoral qualification (Habilitation), which led to an appointment as professor of public law and public administration at the University of Hamburg.
-From 1977 to 1979, he was the spokesperson for Law Department II at the University of Hamburg, which offered a new single-tier law education as an alternative to the traditional two-tier education in Law Department I. He was offered but declined faculty appointments at the Universities of Hannover, Frankfurt a.M., and Berlin.
+In 1974, he obtained his postdoctoral qualification (Habilitation), which led to an appointment as professor of public law and public administration at the University of Hamburg.
+From 1977 to 1979, he was the spokesperson for Law Department II at the University of Hamburg, which offered a new single-tier law education as an alternative to the traditional two-tier education in Law Department I. He was offered but declined faculty appointments at Leibniz University Hannover, the University of Frankfurt am Main, and the Free University of Berlin.

-From 1979 to 1995, Hoffmann-Riem was director of the Hans Bredow Institute for media research, which is affiliated with the University of Hamburg, and from July 1998 until December 1999, he chaired its newly created directorate.
+From 1979 to 1995, Hoffmann-Riem was director of the Hans-Bredow-Institut for media research, which is affiliated with the University of Hamburg, and from July 1998 until December 1999, he chaired its newly created directorate.
 Following his appointment as judge of the Federal Constitutional Court, he became an honorary member of the directorate.
 From 1981 to 1983, he served as chair of the German Association for the Sociology of Law and from 1989 to 1992 as chair of the German Communication Association (Deutsche Gesellschaft für Publizistik- und Kommunikationswissenschaft, DGPuK).
-Since 1988 he has been director of the Research Centre for Environmental Law and from 1996 to 2012 director of the Centre for Research in Law and Innovation, CERI, both at the University of Hamburg.
+Since 1988, he has been director of the Research Centre for Environmental Law and from 1996 to 2012 director of the Centre for Research in Law and Innovation, CERI, both at the University of Hamburg.
 From 1995 to 1997, he was Minister of Justice of the State of Hamburg.
 During this period, he also chaired the Committee on Legal Affairs of the German Bundesrat.
 From 1999 to 2008, he served as judge in the First Senate of the Federal Constitutional Court.
-In 2007 he was appointed by the federal government as the German representative on the European Commission for Democracy through Law, also known as the Venice Commission.
-In 2009/10 Hoffmann-Riem was a Fellow at the Institute for Advanced Study (Wissenschaftskolleg) in Berlin.
-Since 2012 he serves as affiliate professor of law and innovation at the Bucerius Law School, Hamburg.
+In 2007, he was appointed by the federal government as the German representative on the European Commission for Democracy through Law, also known as the Venice Commission.
+In 2009/10, Hoffmann-Riem was a Fellow at the Institute for Advanced Study (Wissenschaftskolleg) in Berlin.
+Since 2012, he serves as affiliate professor of law and innovation at the Bucerius Law School, Hamburg.